 What Is the Energy Field?

-The fuel sector —encompassing petroleum, coal, and bio-based fuels — employed more than 900,000 people as of 2021.
+The U.S. Department of Energy (DOE) reports that the fuel sector — encompassing petroleum, coal, and bio-based fuels — employed more than 900,000 people from 2019-2020.
 And about 2.1 million people worked in the energy efficiency sector, which includes jobs in traditional HVAC, renewable heating, and renewable cooling.

-Additionally, the energy industry encompasses employment related to motor vehicles, including hybrid electric, full-battery electric, and traditional motor vehicles.
-People also work in transmission distribution and storage, with 1.3 million people employed in fields related to traditional transmission, distribution batteries, and smart grids in 2021, according to DOE.
+In addition, the energy industry encompasses employment related to motor vehicles, including hybrid electric, full-battery electric, and traditional motor vehicles.
+You can also work in transmission distribution and storage, with about 1.3 million people employed in fields related to traditional transmission, distribution batteries, and smart grids in 2021, according to DOE.

 Is Energy a Good Career Path?

 For many workers, joining the energy field is a good career path.
-The energy sector offers faster-than-average job growth and lucrative financial rewards in many areas, particularly in clean energy or "net-zero-emission" jobs (DOE).
+The energy sector offers faster-than-average job growth and high-paying salaries in many areas, particularly in clean energy or "net-zero-emission" jobs, as per a 2021 DOE report.
 Positions in the renewable energy field — occupations that support the White House's initiative for net-zero emissions by 2050 — made up about 40% of all energy jobs in 2021, or more than 3 million positions.

-The federal government is also pushing legislation, such as the Bipartisan Infrastructure Law, that focuses on promoting clean energy and creating more unionized jobs, among other measures.
+The federal government is also pushing legislation that focuses on promoting clean energy and creating more unionized jobs, among other measures.

 Highest-Paying Jobs in the Energy Field